 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Hughes Springs Independent School District's basic financial statements.
-The combining and individual nonmajor fund financial statements, agency funds financial statements, and schedule of federal awards, as required By Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining and individual nonmajor fund financial statements and agency funds financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining and individual nonmajor fund financial statements, agency funds financial statements and schedule of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining and individual nonmajor fund financial statements and agency funds financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund and agency fund financial statements, and schedule of federal awards are fairly stated, in all material respects, in relation to the financial statements as a whole.
-The combining and individual nonmajor fund, agency funds financial statements, and schedule of federal awards has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+In our opinion, the combining and individual nonmajor fund and agency fund financial statements are fairly stated, in all material respects, in relation to the financial statements as a whole.